upenndigitalscholarship/FMB-irl/minimal-instructions.md

 Plug in your ext4 formatted usb drive (the blue light should turn on).
 Go to /mnt and find your drive.
 My drive appears as FMB, so I'll use that name.
 So the path to my USB drive is `/mnt/FMB`.

 To share the drive's content, we create a symbolic link between the www folder and your drive's contents.
-Change directories to /www: `cd /www` and create the link `ln -s /mnt/FMB ./fmb`
+Change directories to /www: `cd /www` and create the link `ln -s /mnt/FMB /www/fmb`
-You files on the USB are now available at http://192.168.8.1/fmb
+Your files on the USB are now available at http://192.168.8.1/fmb